 One last point to mention is that if you are found driving under the influence, you can be arrested on the spot.
 Any arrest by state police officers can ultimately lead to reporting to Immigration and Customs Enforcement (ICE), putting you at risk for deportation if there are underlying immigration issues at play.

-If you or a loved one encounters any issue with driving under the influence, please give our office a call at (757) 464-9224, and we will be happy to set up a consultation right away.
+If you or a loved one encounters any issue with driving under the influence, please contact us or call (757) 464-9224, and we will be happy to set up a consultation right away.